Tsubame (supercomputer)

-Tsubame is a series of supercomputers that operates at the GSIC Center at the Tokyo Institute of Technology in Japan, designed by Satoshi Matsuoka.
+Tsubame is a series of supercomputers that operates at the GSIC Center at the Institute of Science Tokyo (Previously, at the Tokyo Institute of Technology) in Japan, designed by Satoshi Matsuoka.

 Versions

 Tsubame 1.0

-The Sun Microsystems-built Tsubame 1.0 began operation in 2006 achieving 85 TFLOPS of performance, it was the most powerful supercomputer in Japan at the time.
-The system consisted of 655 InfiniBand connected nodes, each with a 8 dual-core AMD Opteron 880 and 885 CPUs and 32GB of memory.
+The Sun Microsystems-built Tsubame 1.0 began operation in 2006 achieving 85 TFLOPS of performance, it was the most powerful supercomputer in Japan and Asia at the time.
+The system consisted of 655 InfiniBand connected nodes, each with eight dual-core AMD Opteron 880 and 885 CPUs and 32 GB of memory.
 Tsubame 1.0 also included 600 ClearSpeed X620 Advance cards.

 Tsubame 1.2

 In 2008, Tsubame was upgraded with 170 Nvidia Tesla S1070 server racks, adding at total of 680 Tesla T10 GPU processors for GPGPU computing.
 This increased performance to 170 TFLOPS, making it at the time the second most powerful supercomputer in Japan and 29th in the world.

 Tsubame 2.0

 Tsubame 2.0 was built in 2010 by HP and NEC as a replacement to Tsubame 1.0.
 With a peak of 2,288 TFLOPS, in June 2011 it was ranked 5th in the world.
 It has 1,400 nodes using six-core Xeon 5600 and eight-core Xeon 7500 processors.
 The system also included 4,200 of Nvidia Tesla M2050 GPGPU compute modules.
 In total the system had 80.6 TB of DRAM, in addition to 12.7 TB of GDDR memory on the GPU devices.
+Tsubame 2.0 ranked 4th in the world and 1st in Japan on the November 2010 TOP500 list, the highest ranking until then.